gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 08 add player modal component
+Moved the add existing player modal dialog out of the GamePlayers component and into its own component (AddExistingPlayer.js).

+This was made possible by changing the show/hide boolean from the react state to redux (see the _showAddExistingPlayer_ boolean in the store and the corresponding reducer and dispatching the action).

 ## step 07 redux

 First needed to be able to access the redux libraries.